mainangethe/learn-to-code-w-ruby-bp/section_20/dons_journal_11_11_2018.md

 ```

-##-Using Class Variables & Class Variables
+## Using Class Variables & Class Variables
 Sometimes there is a common property within objects that can lead to duplicates in information.
 In such cases we can make use of class variables to store that information so that there is no need to duplicate.
 To create a class variable, we use two(2) "@" sigil symbols